jsiek/arete/README.md

 Inputs: percentage

-1. If the pointer is dead, return a null pointer.
+1. If the pointer is null, return a null pointer.

 2. If the pointer is alive, create a new pointer and transfer the given percentage from this pointer to the new pointer.